awsdocs/amazon-aurora-user-guide/doc_source/CHAP_SettingUp_Aurora.md

    You will use the VPC security group you just created as the security group for your DB cluster when you create it\.

    Finally, a quick note about VPC subnets: If you use a default VPC, a default subnet group spanning all of the VPC's subnets has already been created for you\.
-When you use the **Launch a DB Instance** wizard to create a DB cluster, you can select the default VPC and use **default** for the **DB Subnet Group**\.
+When you create a DB cluster, you can select the default VPC and use **default** for the **DB Subnet Group**\.

    Once you have completed the setup requirements, you can use your requirements and the security group you created to launch a DB cluster\.
 For information on creating a DB cluster, see the relevant documentation in the following table: